 Answer: Whip

 Riddles are word games as old as language itself and some have entered the collective imagination of people from all over the world to the point they become classics.
 Every culture has a myth or a story that involves a magical being protecting a passage and willing to step aside only for those who solve en enigma, for example.
-And who hasn’t heard about the Sphynx’s riddle (“It walks on four legs in the morning, two legs at noon, and three legs in the evening.
+And who hasn’t heard about old-school riddles like the Sphynx’s riddle (“It walks on four legs in the morning, two legs at noon, and three legs in the evening.
 What is it?”).
 Brush up on your knowledge of these classic riddles with answers or discover new ones to add to your repertoire to add timeless sense to it.